 The Company's strategy of matching the currency of its assets with the currency of the liabilities that these assets support results in minimal financial exposure related to foreign currency fluctuations.
-It is the Company's policy to invest no less than 60 per cent of assets backing its capital and surplus in U.S. dollar denominated assets.
-As a result, the Company is exposed to foreign currency fluctuations on the remaining balance, however, 100 per cent (2017 - 100 percent) of the assets were denominated in U.S. dollars and therefore there is no impact on earnings from changes in foreign currency during 2018 and 2017, respectively.
+It is the Company's policy to invest no less than 60 per cent of assets backing its capital in U.S. dollar denominated assets.
+As a result, the Company is exposed to foreign currency fluctuations on the remaining balance, however, 100 per cent (2018 - 100 percent) of the assets were denominated in U.S. dollars and therefore there was no impact on earnings from changes in foreign currency on assets during 2019 and 2018, respectively.